 Volunteers agree to provide a service in exchange for no paid compensation.
 The College wishes to recognize that service with an appropriate title and additional benefits appropriate to the appointment.

-The Volunteer Identification Form notify the college of a volunteer's intent to work under the supervision of a CNSM employee.
+The CNSM Request to Volunteer Form notifies the college of a volunteer's intent to work under the supervision of a CNSM employee.
 The Dean is the appointing authority for volunteers in CNSM.
-In addition to the University requirement for a Volunteer Indentification Form to be on file for all volunteers, CNSM requires a statement from the supervisor stating the volunteer's qualifications to work in the proposed assignment.
+The supervisor provides a supporting statement describing duties and qualifications to work in the proposed assignment.
 Requests for volunteer assignments require five business days to process.

 Volunteer Appointment Requirements